About Legal Council

 You can keep up with the the fight for health justice by following us on social media.
 Join the conversation with #LegalCouncil.

-Legal Council believes in the power of communities, and like you, we know that the only way our communities can thrive is if they have access to the care and services they need to flourish.
+Legal Council for Health Justice believes in the power of communities, and like you, we know that the only way our communities can thrive is if they have access to the care and services they need to flourish.
 That's why we work side by side with community partners to provide free services directly available in your neighborhood health clinic, hospital, or shelter.
-Learn more about where we are in the city.
+Learn more about where we are.

 To learn more about programs, training, and policy work at Legal Council, visit Our Services.